 Historian Henry Adams had this to say about Postmaster General Gideon Granger: “The most active politician was Gideon Granger, the Postmaster General, whose ‘intimacy with some of those in the secret,’ as Jefferson afterward testified, gave him ‘opportunities of searching into their proceedings.’
 Every day during this period, Granger made a confidential report to the president.”

 Granger was Postmaster General from 1801 to 1814.
 He remained Postmaster General but went into skulking opposition to President James Madison.
-There is strong evidence that he conspired with Clinton to replace the president in 1812; but until 1814, Madison still deferred to Jefferson’s expressed confidence in Granger.
+There is strong evidence that he conspired with George Clinton to replace the president in 1812; but until 1814, Madison still deferred to Jefferson’s expressed confidence in Granger.

 In that year, the postmaster went into outright revolt, appointing Madison’s political enemies to lucrative postmasterships.
 Madison threatened to fire him.
 Granger turned to blackmail.
 First, he attempted to terrify Madison himself with disclosures about his wife.
-While Dolley Madison was a widow under reduced circumstances, Aaron Burr may have been not only a friend but, as Granger let it be known, had been much more than friends, and he had letters to prove it.”
+When Dolley Madison was a widow under reduced circumstances, Aaron Burr may have been not only a friend but, as Granger let it be known, had been much more than friends, and he had letters to prove it.”

 Eventually, Madison dismissed Granger; however, for 13 years the U.S. Postal Service was presided over by a blackmailer, a letter opener and a government spy.